tacaro/slime_mold/README.md

 ### Agents
 There are two flavors of agent used in this model: chemicals and slime cells.

-**Chemicals**
-Chemicals are defined as a class, `ChemAgent`.
+**Chemicals** are defined as a class, `ChemAgent`.
 They use class methods `evaporate` and `diffuse` to modify their chemical concentrations.
 Instants of the ChemAgent class are distributed uniformly across the model arena - their only purpose is to record the chemical concentration in their respective grid space.
 ChemAgents do not move but share their currency `self.chem` with their neighbors: this represents chemical diffusion.

-**Slimes**
-Slime cells are defined as a class, `SlimeAgent`.
+**Slimes** are defined as a class, `SlimeAgent`.
 Objects of this class use methods `move()` and `secrete()` to follow chemical gradients and disperse chemical, respectively.
 The `move()` method allows the agent to identify the neighboring grid space with highest chemical concentration and move there.

 ### Model
 The model is defined as a class `SlimeModel` that takes arguments `pop`, `width` and `height`: `pop` represents the number of slime cells to populate.
 Width and height define the grid dimensions.